 Like most wine lovers, I keep a fair amount of wine at home.
-While I rent space at an offsite wine storage facility (if you’re interested, Eastside Wine Storage which is great) for my really good wines, I still want to make sure that the wines I keep at home are stored reasonably well.
+While I rent space at an offsite wine storage facility (if you’re interested, Eastside Wine Storage which is excellent) for my high-end wines, I still want to make sure that the wines I keep at home are stored reasonably well.

-I noticed that the temperature in my garage here in the Seattle area stayed fairly consistent even in summer and I began using that.
-But with the heat wave of this past summer, I wanted to track the conditions in my little “home cellar” more closely so I purchased from Amazon a Thermo Pro TP60 Digital Thermometer/Humidity Monitor for $18.
+I noticed that the temperature in my garage here in the Seattle area stayed reasonably consistent even in summer and I began using that.
+But with the heat wave of this past summer, I wanted to track the conditions in my little “home cellar” more closely, so I purchased from Amazon a Thermo Pro TP60 Digital Thermometer/Humidity Monitor for $18.

 Background On Wine Storage

-The outdoor transmitter is water proof and can withstand temperatures ranging from -58°F to 158°F and humidity between 10% to 99%.
-All well within the scope of my garage/wine cellar.
-It has a built in wall mount but I found it sits perfectly fine on one of my wine racks.
+The outdoor transmitter is waterproof and can withstand temperatures ranging from -58°F to 158°F and humidity between 10% to 99%.
+These figures are all well within the scope of my garage/wine cellar.
+It has a built-in wall mount, but I found it sits perfectly fine on one of my wine racks.

-The system can accommodate up to 3 different transmitters with the receiver being able to toggle between the three up to a range of 200 feet.
-I’m keeping the receiver on my dinning room wine bar which is less than 20 feet from the transmitter in the garage.
+The system can accommodate up to 3 different transmitters.
+The receiver will toggle between the three up to a range of 200 feet.
+I’m keeping the receiver on my dining room wine bar which is less than 20 feet from the transmitter in the garage.

-After putting the batteries in, you need to keep the two units close together so they can sync up which can take at least 3 minutes.
-We initially had issues getting the units to sync and had to repeatedly hold the Channel/Sync button on the back of the indoor receiver multiple times to get it to finally work.
+After putting the batteries in, you need to keep the two units close together so they can sync up.
+This can take at least 3 minutes.
+We initially had issues getting the units to sync.
+I had to repeatedly hold the Channel/Sync button on the back of the indoor receiver before it finally worked.

-After it is synchronized, the outdoor transmitter can be moved to its desire location where it will send data to the indoor receiver.
-On the indoor receiver you can also get readings of the current indoor temperature and humidity as well.
+After it is synchronized, you can move the outdoor transmitter to its desired location.
+Here it will send data to the indoor receiver.
+On the indoor receiver, you can also get readings of the current indoor temperature and humidity as well.

-Even after we got the device synchronized, it acted a little wonky giving us bizarre readings like the “outdoor” temp was 73°F. This being winter in Seattle, I knew that wasn’t right and suspected that it was giving us the indoor temp.
-After about 10 minutes or so it seemed to have self corrected and has been working perfectly fine for the last several weeks.
+Even after we got the device synchronized, it acted a little wonky.
+We frequently got bizarre readings like the “outdoor” temp being 73°F. This being winter in Seattle, I knew that wasn’t right and suspected that it was giving us the indoor temp.
+After about 10 minutes or so it seemed to have self-corrected.
+It’s been working perfectly fine now for the last several weeks.

 My favorite feature is the recording of max & min readings as well as the little arrows that appear to the side of the temperature and humidity that shows how those measurements are trending.
-If I’m away on business I know that I can clear the history before my trip and then review it when I get back to see if any heat spikes occurred while I was gone.
+If I’m away on business, I can clear the history before my trip.
+Then when I get back, I can review to see if any heat spikes occurred while I was gone.

-I always knew that Seattle was fairly humid but I was actually surprised at how relatively low the humidity in my garage was with readings regularly in the 60-65% range.
-Still within the “acceptable” range for wine storage but as we enter our drier summers, it will be another thing for me to keep an eye on.
-While I regularly keep my good bottles on their side, watching these humidity readings is more incentive to make sure I stay on top of that.
+I always knew that Seattle was fairly humid.
+However, I was surprised at how relatively low the humidity in my garage was.
+Most of the readings were regularly 60-65%.
+Still within the “acceptable” range for wine storage but could be a problem in drier summers.
+While I regularly keep my good bottles on their side, these readings are incentive to stay on top of that.

-So far I feel like the $18 for the Thermo Pro TP60 has been money well spent for the peace of mind of knowing exactly what kind of conditions my wines are being kept in–especially when I’m storing bottles here that are regularly more than $18 each.
-Few things are more frustrating in life than opening up a faulted bottle but having that bottle be faulted because of something you did (or didn’t do) certainly tops that.
+So far I feel like the $18 for the Thermo Pro TP60 has been money well spent for the peace of mind of knowing what kind of conditions my wines were kept in–especially when I’m storing bottles here that are regularly more than $18 each.
+Few things are more frustrating in life than opening up a faulted bottle.
+But having that bottle be faulted because of something you did (or didn’t do) certainly tops that.